 Wye Valley & Hereford

-5 daysEnjoy a visit to Hereford, a perfect base from which to explore the beautiful rolling scenery flanking the England/Wales border.
+5 daysEnjoy Hereford, a perfect base from which to explore the beautiful rolling scenery flanking the England/Wales border.
 The area is dotted with fascinating castle ruins and it also offers many delightful quaint villages.
-Discover the charm of this pleasant city - dominated by its cathedral - along with an inclusive tour through the wonderful sights of the Wye Valley.
+Discover the charm of this pleasant city - dominated by its cathedral - together with a discovery tour through the wonderful sights of the Wye Valley.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Hereford is the Cathedral City with the relaxed atmosphere of a country market town.
 Its origin dates back to Saxon times and today visitors delight in the harmony of a rich heritage and modern facilities.
 The Black and White House Museum is a beautifully conserved 17th century house, furnished in period style.
-Explore the kitchen, dining hall, parlour and bedrooms, and discover the baby walkers and dog's door.
-Children's area with colouring activities, puzzles and dressing-up costumes.
-Wheelchair access to ground floor, a 'virtual' tour of the building is also available.
 (Small admission charge applies and not included).
-Coach transfer included to Hereford & return.
+Make sure to drop into Hereford's grand cathedral, home to the magnificent Mappa Mundi, the famous medieval map which shows how scholars interpreted the world over 700 years ago (admission approx. £6 in 2021) Coach transfer included into Hereford centre & return.

 Chepstow & Ross-on-Wye